Outgoing SMTP errors explained

 How to solve the issue: Check again all your recipients’ addresses: there will likely be an error in a domain name (like email@example.com instead of firstname.lastname@example.org).

 Meaning: “Address type is incorrect”: another problem concerning address misspelling.
 In a few cases, however, it’s related to an authentication issue.

 How to solve the issue: Double-check your recipients’ addresses and correct any mistake.
 If everything’s ok and the error persists, then it’s caused by a configuration issue (simply, the server needs an authentication).

 Meaning: The total size of your mailing exceeds the recipient server’s limits.

-How to solve the issue: Re-send your message splitting the list in smaller subsets.
+How to solve the issue: Resend your message splitting the list into smaller subsets.

 Meaning: Normally, an authentication problem.
 But sometimes it’s about the recipient’s server blacklisting yours, or an invalid email address.